Checkpoints

 Run the following to make sure that the sed command has successfully changed the service account email in the file:

-Example output (yours will differ):
+Example output (yours may differ):

 Awesome work!
 You made a request to a BigQuery public dataset with a bigquery-qwiklab